RandomKiddo/RandomKiddo.github.io/about.md

 Hey there!
 My name is Neil.
 Here is a little bit about me (personally):

 <ul>
-<li>Pronouns: he/him/his</li>
-<li>Hobbies: I like to play video games and I also play tennis and have been since around 2016.
-I enjoy photography a lot as well, especially astrophotography, landscape photography, and animal photography.</li>
+<li>I like video games a lot.
+Some of my favorites include: Minecraft, Stardew Valley, Mario Games, GTFO, and more!</li>
+<li>I enjoy photography a lot as well, including landscape photography, animal photography, and astrophotography!
+Using a Canon Powershot G7X Mark II and a Sony Alpha 5000 DSLR, I have photographed the following: Landscapes of Costa Rica and Hawai'i, the milky way galaxy, the stages of a total solar eclipse, animals like hummingbirds and sea turtles, and more!</li>
-<li>I also like music a lot (both listening and playing), and I have been playing guitar since 2016 as well and bass guitar since 2018.
-I was involved in my high school's Jazz Band for all four years (and loved every second of it).</li>
+<li>I like listening to music and playing music!
+I have been playing guitar since 2016 and bass guitar since 2018.
+I was also involved in my high school's Jazz Band for four years, and loved every second of it!</li>
-<li>I am currently learning German.
-Along with my major, I am currently pursuing a German minor and an Honors Math minor.
-In the future, I would love to learn a language with a different writing system (like Japanese).</li>
+<li>I play sports in my free time as well!
+I play tennis, and have played it for several years, playing it through high school (on the high school team) and continuing in college as well!
+I also enjoy playing volleyball with my friends, and have recently gotten involved in playing in intramural beach and indoor teams!
+I plan on joining a summer league at some point as well.</li>
+<li>I am learning German.
+I have been learning German since 8th grade, and continued through high school, taking AP German.
+I continue to learn German to this day, pursuing a German minor in college, and I have plans to study abroad in Dresden in the summer of 2024!
+In the future, I would also like to complete my fluency in Marathi (I can understand completely, but cannot speak or write very well).</li>
-<li>I love programming.
-I have programming skills in Python, C++, Java, and more!
-I have a certification in Python as well!
-I currently have been working on AI projects with AI Club on campus.
-I working towards getting a Tensorflow certification as well.
-I also have LaTeX skills and other programming-adjacent skills.</li>
+<li>Programming is something I do in my spare time as well.
+I mainly program in Python, Java, Mathematica, and MATLAB.
+I also have the PCEP certification in Python and Wolfram U certifications for Mathematica!
+I am also involved with the AI Club at my university, and have completed multiple AI projects, and have competed in HackAI 2024.
+I also have other programming-adjacent skills like LaTeX and Git.</li>
+<li>Finally, I love reading and have multiple bookshelves full of books.
+I also enjoy watching YouTube and anime and playing chess!</li>
 </ul>
 </div>